bs-community/awesome-minecraft/readme.md

 - [Railcraft](https://github.com/Railcraft/Railcraft) - Greatly expand and improve the Minecart system in Minecraft.
 - [Actually Additions](https://www.curseforge.com/minecraft/mc-mods/actually-additions) - Actually Additions is a technology mod that adds various utilities like multitools, item magnets, atomic reconstructors and so on.
 - [Applied Energistics 2](https://github.com/AppliedEnergistics/Applied-Energistics-2) - A Minecraft Mod about Matter, Energy and using them to conquer the world.
 Mainly focused on item storage.
 - [Draconic Evolution](https://www.curseforge.com/minecraft/mc-mods/draconic-evolution) - One of the best tech mod there is, but really overpowered in the late game.
-Adds things like a Draconic Power Core which no one has been able to fill yet...
+Adds a lot of new items and machines.
 - [Ender IO](https://www.curseforge.com/minecraft/mc-mods/ender-io) - A large ender themed mod, that just adds lots of new fun things.
 - [Galacticraft](https://micdoodle8.com/mods/galacticraft) - A mod that adds rockets and new planets to explore.
 Expandable with addons.
 - [OpenComputers](https://ocdoc.cil.li) - OpenComputers is a mod that adds computers and robots into the game, which can be programmed in Lua 5.3.